-In January 2016, the Financial Accounting Standards Board ("FASB") issued new guidance (Accounting Standards Update ("ASU") 2016-01, Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities) on the recognition and measurement of financial instruments.
+In January 2016, the FASB issued new guidance (ASU 2016-01, Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities) on the recognition and measurement of financial instruments.
 The new guidance changes the current accounting guidance related to (1) the classification and measurement of certain equity investments, (2) the presentation of changes in the fair value of financial liabilities measured under the fair value option that are due to instrument-specific credit risk, and (3) certain disclosures associated with the fair value of financial instruments.
-The new guidance is effective for fiscal years beginning after December 15, 2018.
+The new guidance is effective for fiscal years beginning after December 15,

+2018.
 Early adoption is permitted for the instrument-specific credit risk provision and a provision that eliminates the fair value disclosures for financial instruments not recognized at fair value.
 The Foundation is currently evaluating the impact of this guidance on its financial statements.

-In May 2014, the FASB issued a comprehensive new revenue recognition standard (Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606)), effective retrospectively for fiscal years beginning after December 15, 2016.
-In August 2015, the FASB amended the guidance to defer the effective date by one year, effective for fiscal years beginning after December 15, 2017.
-Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016.
-The new guidance will supersede nearly all existing revenue recognition guidance under GAAP; however, it will not impact the accounting for insurance contracts, leases, financial instruments and guarantees.
-For those contracts that are impacted by the new guidance, the guidance will require an entity to recognize revenue upon the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to, in exchange for those goods or services.
+In May 2014, the FASB issued a comprehensive new revenue recognition standard (Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606)), effective for fiscal years beginning after December 15, 2017.
+The guidance may be applied retrospectively for all periods presented or retrospectively with a cumulative-effect adjustment at the date of adoption.
+The new guidance will supersede nearly all existing revenue recognition guidance under U.S. GAAP; however, it will not impact the accounting for insurance and investment contracts within the scope of Financial Services insurance (Topic 944), leases, financial instruments and guarantees.
+For those contracts that are impacted, the guidance will require an entity to recognize revenue upon the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to, in exchange for those goods or services.
 The Foundation is currently evaluating the impact of this guidance on its financial statements.